tcswp/lanchat/README.md

 Clicking on the JAR file will launch the GUI.
 On the command line, supplying the JAR with a username argument will run the CLI version instead.
 Without an argument, it will launch the GUI.

 ## To do
-- [ ] finish implementing status change
 - [ ] implement private messages
+- [ ] add status change menu to GUI